 Think salmon, trout, pike, walleyes, redfish, perch…etc

-The best electric fillet knives will make short work of game fish like these and that's why they're the fisherman's best friend.
+The best electric fillet knives make short work of these types of fish and that’s why they’re the fisherman’s best friend.

-And using machine power to fillet a couple of hundred fish is faster and requires a hell of a lot less effort than using a traditional blade.
+Using machine power to fillet 50 fish is faster and requires a hell of a lot less effort than using a traditional blade.

 So, you’ll spend less time filleting and more time fishing.

 Coming up, we’ve got a rundown of the 7 best electric fillet knives on the market today.
 As well as a detailed buying guide.

 We’ll also point out some key features to look for so you can best match a knife to your particular needs.

 But before we get to the nitty-gritty, if you’re in a bit of a hurry below are some of our favorites.

 One of the most versatile knives about the American angler comes with a total of five blades each a different length making it capable of tackling any size of fish.
 Comes with a protective glove, storage case and a 2 year warranty.

 Bubba Li-Ion Cordless Electric Fillet Knife

 Powered by lithium ion batteries that offer an excellent run time.
 The Bubba comes with 4 flexible interchangeable blades, a carry case, and has one of the most comfortable handles of any electric blade on the market.